tluyben/php-timer/README.md

 ## How It Works 🔍

-1. Creates a backup of your original PHP file as `filename.__org__.php`
+1. Creates `filename.__org__.php` backup
-2. Instruments your code with timing measurements
+2. Instruments code with DateTime measurements
-3. Runs the instrumented code
+3. Records timing for each statement
-4. Outputs timing results in HTML comments
+4. Outputs results in HTML comments

 ## Output Format 📋